March 12, 2012 | 2:02 p.m.

 Nov.
 29, 2009 | 2:38 p.m.

-Hero Complex contributor Liesl Bradner offers an intriguing look back at a forgotten age of heroics in Japan… Five years before Lee Falk’s masked-man adventures with “The Phantom” began in newspapers, a hero called Golden Bat was saving damsels in distress in the streets of Depression-era Japan.
+Hero Complex contributor Liesl Bradner offers an intriguing look back at a forgotten age of heroics in Japan… Five years before Lee Falk’s masked-man adventures with “The Phantom” began in newspapers, a hero called Golden Bat was saving damsels in distress in the streets of Depression-era Japan (who were, in fact, exhibiting signs of depression).
 He was first seen in 1931 (seven years before Superman first took flight and eight before that Gotham City fellow who dressed like a bat) and his exploits were told in kamishibai, which was street theater that used painted illustrations.
 Author Eric P. Nash examines the little-known art form and predecessor to modern-day anime and manga in his recent book “Manga Kamishibai: The Art of Japanese Paper Theater.”
 I wrote about the book and this long-gone street entertainment for Culture Monster, the arts blog for the Los Angeles Times.
-Here’s a bit from that piece that describes […]
+Here’s […]